s1rd4v3/gitlab-runner-frontend/README.md

 > If you are defining tags like i did in my example, you need to set those tags on your runner via Gitlab-CI settings too.
 If not, your build status will stay pending!

+### Remember
+- create ssh keys  for submodules which are linked via ssh urls
+- set .ssh folder permission to 700
+- set id_rsa.pub file permission to 644
+- set id_rsa permission to 600
+- create .lftprc file with

 ### Usefull links
 * [gitlab-runner config](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/configuration/advanced-configuration.md)
 * [.gitlab-ci.yml](http://doc.gitlab.com/ci/yaml/README.html)